apache/apisix/docs/en/latest/control-api.md

 }
 ```

-Note: If the process hit by the api request does not trigger the health check, the API request will not obtain any health check data.
+Note: If the process hit by the API request does not trigger the health check, the API request will not obtain any health check data.

 ### POST /v1/gc